itobey/fddb-exporter/docs/details/mcp-server.md

 `get_product_summary` report it as `found: false` with a sentence saying so, instead of failing the tool call — an assistant that sees a failed call tends to retry it or blame the server, where "you logged nothing that week" is the thing you asked about.

+### When something does go wrong

+A parameter the tools can reject themselves — an unparseable date, an inverted range, a range past a cap, a missing goal target — comes back with a message written for the assistant, naming what was wrong and what the accepted forms are.
+Those are the errors you want it to see: it can fix the call and carry on without bothering you.

+Anything else — the database being unreachable, an unexpected failure inside the application — is replaced with a single sentence saying the request failed for a server-side reason and is not worth retrying with different parameters, while the real exception and its stack trace go to the application log.
+Internal error text in a chat window helps nobody: the assistant cannot act on it, and without the "do not retry" it will burn several turns re-wording a call that failed for reasons no argument can influence.

+One exception on purpose: wrong FDDB credentials are reported as such, since that names the one thing that would actually fix it.
+The message never contains the credentials themselves.

 ### Things the tools do not do